dtrihinas/JCatascopia/JCatascopia/JCatascopia-Agent/README.md

 JCatascopia-Agent only requires Java to be installed.
 Recommended versions are 1.6.x and 1.7.x

+Note: if you will be building JCatascopia via command line tools then git and mvn are required as well

 - **Network Prerequisites**

-JCatascopia-Agent uses for the scope of the [CELAR](http://celarcloud.eu/) project TCP as its default distribution network protocol.
-Ports 4242, 4243 and 4245 must be made available
+JCatascopia-Agent uses TCP as its default distribution network protocol.
+Ports 4242, 4243 and 4245 must be opened and made available

 Licence
 ---------------